SamuelEarl/data-engineering-for-beginners/README.md

 # Install & Run Dagster

-Since this is just for educational purposes, I am going to keep this simple by using a virtual environment (instead of a Docker container) for Dagster.
+We are going to install Dagster using a virtual environment.

 <br>